-- Read Data Cycle: Regression Analysis (Example). - What do you Notice?
+- ₩ - What do you Notice?
 What do you Wonder? - Do the Ask Questions and Consider Data steps match each other?
 Why or why not? - Yes.
-We're thinking about how age of cats impact time to adoption by looking a the cat rows and comparing age and weeks. - At the bottom of the page we have the Data Story for this question, which includes the results of the analysis and a responsible way to write about them.
+We're thinking about how age of cats impact time to adoption by looking a the cat rows and comparing age and weeks. - Do you think the results of the analysis and the accompanying Data Story are written responsibly?
+Why or why not? - Responses will vary, but in general, there is a high level of detail and the story feels unbiased.